-- Pack your glider after you land and do not unnecessarily expose it to UV radiation by leaving it on the landing site unpacked.
-The sun UV radiation degrades the cloth and lines material. - Fold your glider like recommended under the section of packing instructions. - If the glider is damp or wet when you pack it, partially unfold it at home to allow it to dry.
+- Pack your glider after you land and do not expose it to unnecessary UV radiation, by leaving it unpacked in the landing.
+The sun UV radiation degrades the cloth and line material. - Fold your glider as recommended under "Packing instructions" below. - If the glider is damp or wet when you pack it, partially unfold it at home to allow it to dry.
 Do not dry it in direct sunlight. - Avoid exposing the glider to violent shocks, such as the leading edge hitting the ground. - Avoid dragging the glider on the ground or through rocky terrain as you might damage the lines or canopy. - Avoid stepping on the lines or canopy, especially when they are lying on a hard surface. - Avoid exposing the glider to salt water, as it damages the lines and the canopy material (wash with fresh water). - Avoid bending your lines, especially in a small radius. - Avoid opening your glider in strong winds without first untangling the lines. - In general, avoid exposing your glider to very hot or humid environments, UV radiation or chemicals.